Hauzman/PCB-Business-Card/README.md

 ### PCB Manufacturing

 This template is already setup for [JLCPCB](https://jlcpcb.com/).
 Silk screen text must be at least 6 mils thick and solder mask can be much smaller.
-The PCB's are manufactured by [ JLCPCB ](https://jlcpcb.com/) had the best price for boards with ENIG processing ( for better looking ).
-You can design your board using the free online editor or use the desktop version [ EasyEDA ] tool (https://easyeda.com/), here you can import
+The PCB's are manufactured by **[ JLCPCB ]**(https://jlcpcb.com/) had the best price for boards with ENIG processing ( for better looking ).
+You can design your board using the free online editor or use the desktop version [ EasyEDA ] tool (https://easyeda.com/).
-If you use another thickness (0.6 mm for example) make sure you use ENIG or HASL Lead Free processing.
-ENIG looks the best.
-Finally [JLCPCB](https://jlcpcb.com/) allows you to specify where the tracking number goes on your board.
-That is part of this template.
-If you use another board house, they may put the ID number somewhere undesirable.